-EDU 251 History of American Education (3)
+EDU251 LEC: History of American Education (3)

 This course will provide a historical survey of essential movements, key players, and the underlying philosophical evolution of American education.
 From the colonial era to today, we will analyze the competing concepts of educational structure and creative innovation, noting the efficacy of various approaches that have been implemented in the American experience of education and schooling.
-The analytic framework for this survey is found in nine historical epochs around which our lectures are discussions will revolve.
+The analytic framework for this survey is found in nine historical epochs around which our lectures and discussions will revolve.

-EDU 351 History and Philosophy of Education I (3)
+EDU351 LEC: History and Philosophy of Education I (3)